FrancescoBorzi/ngx-duration-picker/README.md

 ### Available options

+#### zeroValue
+String or Null, default `'PT0S'`.

+Value to be used when the duration is 0.
+Since [the specification](https://en.wikipedia.org/wiki/ISO_8601#Durations) says that `'PT0S'` or `'P0D'` are both valid, you are allowed to change this value.
+You can also pass just `null`.

 #### showButtons
-Boolean, default true.
+Boolean, default `true`.
 Shows the up and down buttons.

 #### showPreview
-Boolean, default true.
+Boolean, default `true`.
 Shows a preview of the value.

 #### showLetters
-Boolean, default true.
+Boolean, default `true`.
 Shows the letters on top (Y, M, W, D, H, M, S)

 #### showYears
-Boolean, default true.
+Boolean, default `true`.
 Shows the years, when hidden it will be always considered as 0.

 #### showMonths
-Boolean, default true.
+Boolean, default `true`.
 Shows the months, when hidden it will be always considered as 0.

 #### showWeeks
-Boolean, default true.
+Boolean, default `true`.
 Shows the weeks, when hidden it will be always considered as 0.

 #### showDays
-Boolean, default true.
+Boolean, default `true`.
 Shows the days, when hidden it will be always considered as 0.

 #### showHours
-Boolean, default true.
+Boolean, default `true`.
 Shows the hours, when hidden it will be always considered as 0.

 #### showMinutes
-Boolean, default true.
+Boolean, default `true`.
 Shows the minutes, when hidden it will be always considered as 0.

 #### showSeconds
-Boolean, default true.
+Boolean, default `true`.
 Shows the seconds, when hidden it will be always considered as 0.